Rakan-Rouchdi/multimodal-speech-feedback-system/docs/metrics_definition.md

 and [app/contracts/constants.py](/Users/rakanrouchdi/Desktop/speech-feedback-dissertation/app/contracts/constants.py).

 ## Output contract
-The system returns a JSON object that conforms to schema/output_schema.json.
+The system returns a JSON object that matches the representative contract in schema/output_schema.json.
 Fields may be null depending on pipeline variant:
 - speech_only: text_metrics may be null
 - text_only: speech_metrics may be null